Illusioner2520/EnderLynx/README.md

 # EnderLynx

 EnderLynx is a Minecraft launcher that is currently a work in progress.
-All versions are in alpha currently, therefore expect plenty of bugs and missing features.
+We are currently in beta, therefore expect plenty of bugs.
 If you encounter a bug when using the app, please report it in the issues tab.
+If you want something added to the app, please request it in the issues tab.

 ## Requirements